Monroe University, Ltd. Data Breach Alert Issued By Wolf Haldenstein

 PLEASE CLICK HERE TO SUBMIT YOUR CONTACT INFORMATION

 NEW YORK and CHICAGO, Jan.
-15, 2026 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the Monroe University, Ltd. data breach (“Monroe”)
+19, 2026 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of people who have been impacted by the Monroe University, Ltd. data breach (“Monroe”).

 Monroe, located in New Rochelle, New York, announced that the personal information of individuals may have been stolen as part of a data breach which occurred in December 2024.